Gross Motor Activities for Outdoors

 - Practice the swing through.
 Only one hand on each bar may seem harder, but when they get two hands onto the same bar, kids tend to turn off their core, stopping the momentum they have going and making it more work to move to the next bar.
 Swinging through with one hand on each bar teaches efficient use of momentum and keeps the core engaged, decreasing the work of hands and arms.

 - Practice makes perfect!
 Repetition is important to help kiddos get going across the bars

 - Bonus round: lifting knees to chest works deep abdominal muscles responsible for balance, posture, and toileting (and kids can practice this anywhere there’s a sturdy bar to hang onto)

-With these 10 therapeutic play ideas in your back pocket, your backyard playtime can help your kiddo develop their gross motor skills!
+With these 10 therapeutic gross motor skills activities in your back pocket, your outdoor playtime can help your kiddo develop their gross motor skills!
 Tag us in your backyard adventures on Instagram, @napacenter!
 We can’t wait to play together again soon!

 About the Author

 Cait Parr is a pediatric physical therapist at NAPA Center.
 Her favorite animal is snails, because they remind her to slow down and enjoy the beautiful details about life.
 She loves desserts almost as much as she loves long walks with her husband on the beach at sunset.